 Ms. Lam Thi Thu Thao said that to help students memorize the multiplication table, she incorporates rap music into the lesson, creating a rhythm that helps students remember easily, and the classroom atmosphere is also lively and enthusiastic.

 I have completed the multiplication tables of 2, 3, 4 and 5.
-In the near future, I will continue to do other tables faster so that parents can review them for their children" - Ms. Thao said.
+In the near future, I will continue to complete other tables faster so that parents can review them with their children," said Ms. Thao.

 Student Nguyen Lam Gia Phu shared: "Ms. Thao has a new and fun way of teaching.
-These rap songs are good and I really like them, they help me remember the lessons better.
-Learning like this is very comfortable, like learning while playing."
+These rap songs are good and I really like them, they help me remember the lessons more easily.
+Learning like this is very comfortable, like studying and playing at the same time."

-"Learning multiplication tables by rapping, I quickly memorize the lesson and remember it for a long time.
+"Learning multiplication tables by rapping, I quickly learned the lesson and remembered it for a long time.
 I can apply it to multiplication and division very quickly.
-In class, I often rap the multiplication table with my friends, it's very fun" - Thai Tran Minh Vy bragged.
+In class, I often rap the multiplication table with my friends and it's very fun" - Thai Tran Minh Vy bragged.

-"When I take my child out on the street, I hear him singing happily, and when I ask, I find out that it is Ms. Thao's multiplication table.
+"When I take my child out on the street, I hear him happily singing, and when I ask, I find out that it is Ms. Thao's multiplication table.
 I find this way of teaching new, interesting and fun.
-Learning this way, children will not be bored, will be comfortable in learning multiplication tables, thanks to the melody of the song that the child likes, it helps the child remember the lesson easier and remember longer" - parent Truong Le Linh shared.
+Learning this way, the children will not be bored, they will be comfortable learning the multiplication table, thanks to the melody of the song that the child likes, it helps the child remember the lesson easier and remember it longer" - parent Truong Le Linh shared.

 Making animations for teaching